 - In the Animation Building in DCA

 9. Go Before Your Toddler Turns 3!

-Toddlers are totally free before their third birthday at Disneyland, so be sure to schedule that trip just before your child’s big day!
-I’ve found that 2-3 year olds can get so much out of the park because they start to know the characters, so it’s a smart stage to plan a visit.
+Everyone likes saving money at Disneyland, and there’s no better way to save than not having to buy a park ticket for you little one!
+Toddlers are totally free before their third birthday at Disneyland, so be sure to schedule that trip just before your child’s big day.
+I’ve found that 2-3 year olds can get so much value out of the park at that stage because they start to know the characters and have maybe watched a Disney movie or two by then.
+It’s a smart stage to plan a visit for the budget-conscious.

 10. Watch Out for Scary Dark Rides